kodekloudhub/linux-basics-course/docs/02-Working-With-Shell-Part-I/05-Bash-Shell.md

  In Linux, environment variables are used to store information that can be used by the shell and by other programs.

  To print **`SHELL`** environment variable
  ```
  $ echo $SHELL
  ```
+ Here the word SHELL in upper case represents an enviromnment variable that stores the type of shell used by the user.

  To see a list of all environment variables.
 Run **`env`** from the terminal
  ```